yazz/VisualJS/README.md

-### What is Coils not good for?
+### What is AppShare not good for?
 <img height='350px' src='http://918thefan.com/wp-content/uploads/2012/05/anthony-taber-square-peg-looking-at-round-hole-thinking-with-a-proper-diet-moderate-bu-new-yorker-cartoon-e1336682469227.jpg' />

-Coils is unsuitable for quite a wide variety of web projects.
-This is because Coils uses a langauge called Clojure, which is a Lisp language, and most developers **hate Lisp**.
-However, Coils does not use Lisp for the sake of it.
-Lisp it has a feature called Macros which makes the client side SQL in Coils possible, which would not be possible in a non-Lisp language.
+AppShare is unsuitable for quite a wide variety of web projects.
+This is because AppShare uses a langauge called Clojure, which is a Lisp language, and most developers **hate Lisp**.
+However, AppShare does not use Lisp for the sake of it.
+Lisp it has a feature called Macros which makes the client side SQL in AppShare possible, which would not be possible in a non-Lisp language.
 So for a variety of use cases the following may be a better choice:

 **Multi page informational websites** - Squarespace, Wix, Weebly, Adobe Muse, Wordpress, and many others are perfect for this